Apply for Grants > Community Development Block Grant

 The Community Development Block Grant (CDBG) program has positively impacted the city for more than 20 years.

-For more information about CDBG Public Service funds, please call the Parks, Recreation and Neighborhood Services Department (Public Service Unit) at (702) 229-2330.
+For more information about CDBG Public Service funds, please call the Office of Community Services at (702) 229-2330.

 (This link will take you to the application at ZoomGrants.com) All applicants for CDBG Public Service must use this online system.
 No paper applications will be accepted.